serlo/database-layer/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report
+about: Issue for reporting a bug
+labels: bug
+---

 # What is wrong?

-_Description of the bug_
 _Any logs?_

+# Steps to reproduce

 # How should it behave?

-_Description of the expected behavior_